 Big Con, Small Con: How to choose which con is right for you.

 Before we get started, let me define what a "con" is.
-Con is slang for convention, and by convention we here mean gathering for people who have popular culture interests in common.
+Con is slang for convention.
+By convention we here mean gathering for people who have popular culture interests in common.
 There are general anime conventions, science fiction conventions, horror conventions, comic book conventions, and many others.
-By multi fandom, I mean cons where you see people who are interested in all of these things and more.
-A fandom is a group of people who like the same media property (for example Supernatural) and all their various derivative works.

 There are big cons and small cons.
 A big con is something people travel many miles to go to, like San Diego Comic con or Dragon Con.
 A big con tends to be a place where you pay a larger premium to get in and there are more people.
-A small con tends to be something you go to in your hometown.
+A small con tends to be something you go to in your hometown or a town nearby.

 Advantages to going to small local cons

 There are some big pluses to small cons.
-Small cons are the easy mode of fandom conventions.
-You don't usually have to travel far, so you don't usually have to try to find a hotel room or worry about transportation.
+Small cons are much easier to attend than the big ones.
+You don't usually have to travel far, so you don't have to try to find a hotel room or worry about transportation.
 You might already know where to get good food at a reasonable price in the area.
-You probably know someone else who's going to this con.
+You may even run into people you know while you're there.

 If you make friends at a small con, you may be friends for life.
 People at small cons are more likely to live near you, so if you form a con friendship, you may be able to hang out again in the future.

 Smaller cons sometimes have some ticketing options that are uncommon with large cons, like VIP passes that allow you to skip lines and get premium seating, or autograph packs that allow you to get lots of autographs cheaply.
-VIP packages tend to be a preorder option.
+These sorts of perks aren't offered at Dragon Con.

 Disadvantages to small cons